linux-integrity/ima-doc/event-log-format.rst

 * ``0x06`` IMA_VERITY_DIGSIG

-  This is a signature over the fs-verity file digest. :ref:`signature-version` is always 0x03.
+  This introduces a level of indirection.
+Instead of directly signing the fs-verity digest, the signature is of the hash of the type of data (e.g. fs-verity) and the digest. :ref:`signature-version` is always 0x03.

 .. _signature-version: